gbif/hp-swissnatcoll/en/terms.md

 ### 6.1 Permitted Use
 Users may use the data for personal, educational, or non-commercial research purposes.

+Concerning specifically swiss specimens, the data flow and data use is reglemented by the [common guidelines of Infospecies](https://www.infospecies.ch/fr/donnees/deontologie.html){:target="_blank"}, the national data centres.

 ### 6.2 Prohibited Use
 Data must not be resold, redistributed, or used for commercial purposes without explicit permission.